List of Queueing Theory Software

 http://www.win.tue.nl/cow/Q/html/

-Queueing program in MAPLE.
-Available from the web site for the text book "Discrete-Event System Simulation" (third ed.) by Banks, Carson, Nelson, and Nicol.
+Software from the web site for the text book "Discrete-Event System Simulation" (fifth ed.) by Banks, Carson, Nelson, and Nicol.
 Click on Source Code.

 http://www.bcnn.org/